 Tiffany Marquise Jones is a PhD Candidate of Anthropology at the University of South

-Carolina (UofSC).
-She received her first Masters in Rhetoric and Composition from
+Carolina (USC).
+She received her first Masters in Rhetoric and Composition from Georgia

-Georgia State University, where her thesis explored the in-group rejection of African
+State University, where her thesis explored the in-group rejection of African American

-American Vernacular English.
-This research motivated her to pursue a second Masters
+Vernacular English.
+This research motivated her to pursue a second Masters in Linguistics

-in Linguistics at UofSC and ultimately a doctorate in Linguistic Anthropology.
-While
+at USC and ultimately a doctorate in Linguistic Anthropology.
+While at USC, she has

-at UofSC, she has had the pleasure to work as a Presidential Teaching Fellow for the
+had the pleasure to work as a Presidential Teaching Fellow for the Social Advocacy

-in language, identity, and culture to prompt students’ investigations of ethical quandaries
+identity, and culture to prompt students’ investigations of ethical quandaries deemed

-deemed relevant to society.
-Currently, Tiffany is concluding her dissertation research,
+relevant to society.
+Currently, Tiffany is concluding her dissertation research, which

-which delves more into the cultural practices within African American Language (AAL)
+delves more into the cultural practices within African American Language (AAL) and

 community of D.C. poets, observing the interactive model of Spoken Word poetry and